tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **iOS platform**

-- Added the checkFriends API to verify friends.
+- Added the `checkFriends` API to verify friends.
-- Added the queryGroupInfo API to get local data.
+- Added the `queryGroupInfo` API to get local data.
-- Deprecated getGroupPublicInfo and replaced it with getGroupInfo.
+- Deprecated `getGroupPublicInfo` and replaced it with `getGroupInfo`.
 - Fixed the issue where deleted messages could be seen in the message list.
 - Fixed the issue where local messages could not be obtained before login.
 - Fixed the pulling quantity and sorting issues of recent contacts.